 7. Once at your destination and checked in at the hotel or other facility, make specific times for getting together for meals and other events, and stick to schedules.
-Today, with everyone carrying smartphones, schedules are easier to keep or change.
+Today, with everyone carrying cell phones, schedules are easier to keep or change, but each person on the trip should be considerate of others' plans.

 8. Settle all arguments by calling quick and effective meetings.
-It may be beneficial to appoint in advance one of the travelers as the arbitrator, so damaged relationships can be repaired quickly.
-No one wants to slouch through a vacation avoiding hostile eyes and sneering lips.
+It may be beneficial to appoint in advance one of the travelers as the arbitrator, so damaged relationships can be repaired as soon as possible.
+No one wants to slouch through a vacation avoiding hostile eyes.